rsheyd/Enter-the-Dojo/README.md

 # Enter-the-Dojo
-Swift 3 SpriteKit iPhone game where you defend yourselves against attacking ninjas using your trusty bow.
+Swift 3 SpriteKit iPhone game where you defend yourself against attacking ninjas using your trusty bow.

 The art is from http://opengameart.org.